ducksclan/utils/README.md

 # Utils

-This is utils module for ducksclan.
+This is utility module for the ducksclan application.

 ## Getting started

 You need to install this module as a dependency of your nodejs project with any package manager.

 ```bash
 $ npm install @ducksclan/utils